bcyphers/disqus-data/www/post.md

 }
 ```

 Several thousand forums are referenced in the full vector, most of them by just one user.
+The full dataset I've collected has vectors like this for 444 different forums.

-Now, let's build and normalize this vector for each forum, and compare how their users interact with other popular forums:
+If we normalize these vectors by the number of top users for each forum, we can compare how their users interact with other popular forums:

 |              | The Hill | Bloomberg View | InfoWars | National Review | Mother Jones |
 |--------------|----------|----------------|----------|-----------------|--------------|